 TRACKDAY BIKE INFORMATION

-Slick tyres are only allowed in the Advanced group (or CRMC Race group where applicable)
+Slick tyres are only allowed in the Experienced group (or CRMC Race group where applicable)

-If you intend to use them please inform us immediately so we can place you in the Fast / Expert group.
+If you intend to use them please inform us immediately so we can place you in the Experienced group.
 You must ensure they are in good condition, no more than 5 years old with tread depth indicators still visible

 There will be no exceptions to this rule.
 Please be aware due to numbers on track it will be very unlikely that group changes can be made on the day so please have the correct tyres fitted to your machine prior to or at the event as refunds will not be possible on the day